whary318/Flash-Card-Game/README.md

 ### Version 2 (PHP Version)
+Second iteration of the game.
+Done in HTML, CSS, JavaScript, PHP, and MySQL.
+All of the page is compiled on the server side and sent to the client to run.

 #### What you will need
 * A server side software to run the PHP pages (or any other means to do so).
 I recommend using XAMPP